 The best thing to do if you are interested in buying a home is to speak with a lender.
 Finding and speaking with a reputable lender can help you set goals and put you on the right path.

 Now there is certainly the chance you won’t have enough for a down payment right away but might not need as much money as you think once you speak to a lender.

-Saving money is never a bad thing, your future self will definitly thank you for it.
-So for some people waiting and saving a little longer makes sense.
+Saving money is never a bad thing, your future self will thank you for it.
+So, for some people waiting and saving a little longer makes sense.

-Most of the time if the property management company is able to find a tenant to rent out the unit there is not a penalty at all.
-On the flip side, it could be one month’s rent and looking over the big picture, that’s not very much.
+Most of the time if the property management company can find a tenant to rent out the unit there is not a penalty at all.
+On the flip side, it could be one month’s rent, and looking over the big picture, that’s not very much.

 However, no one has a crystal ball to know when the market is going to change, so you could be waiting for quite a while and even miss your opportunity.

-Wanting a new build over a fixer-upper or four bedrooms over three is one thing, but expecting absolute perfect doesn’t exist.
+Wanting a new build over a fixer-upper or four bedrooms over three is one thing but expecting absolute perfection doesn’t exist.
 Every home has its quirks and problems, so a house may not be perfect but that doesn’t mean it can’t be home.